Étienne Roda-Gil: Biography

 Roda-Gil was born in the Septfonds internment camp to refugees who had fled Francoism at the end of the Spanish Civil War.
 His father, Antonio Roda Vallès, had been a militant with the CNT and a member of the Durruti column.
 In the early 1950s the family moved to Antony, a suburb of Paris, where he studied at the Lycée Henri IV.
 In 1959, when he was called to military service in Algeria, Roda-Gil instead fled to London, where he became active in anarchist and rock-and-roll circles.
 He returned to France after receiving a reprieve.

 Roda-Gil participated in the Iberian Federation of Libertarian Youth and the Situationist International, and was an active participant in the events of May 1968.

 He met singer Julien Clerc in a café in Paris's Latin Quarter in 1968, and became his songwriter.
 He also wrote for Mort Shuman, Angelo Branduardi, Barbara, Vanessa Paradis, Johnny Hallyday, Claude François, Juliette Gréco, and Malicorne, among others.

 In 1989, he received the grand prix of songwriting from SACEM (La Société des auteurs, compositeurs et éditeurs de musique).
 He also won SACEM's Prix Vincent-Scotto in 1993.

-Roda-Gil died in Paris on 31 May 2004.
+Roda-Gil died in Paris on 31 May 2004 of a stroke.